-AEM 180 Single-phase counter and LAN interface; energy and power quantities on a single phase.
+AEM 180 Single-phase counter; energy and power quantities on a single phase.

 Anyway, all the registers can always be read but if you try to access a register not supported in the combination counter-interface shown above, you will get a value of 0.